About this Website

 - The AMA is the national body for doctors in Australia and certainly has, in the past, represented GPs.
 It would appear that the percentage of GPs who are members of the AMA is not large.

 Arguably, we do not need another organisation.
 Certainly not another one requiring a yearly subscription!
 An alternative is to have local GP groups, each providing services and support for their own local members.
-Should there be enough of these groups then they can band together as the need arises (and when they choose), in order to represent the majority of GPs across Australia.
+Should there be enough of these groups then they can band together as the need arises (and when they choose), in order to be a representation of the majority of GPs across Australia.
 They can each make representations to the AMA, the RACGP and/or ACRRM requesting representation reagrding their concerns, or they can make submissions to the government on local, state and/or national levels as they see fit.
-If they choose, they can act together on matters of mutual interest, by combining with other local GP representative groups.
-This can only work if they know about each other and have the ability to contact each other.
+If they choose, however, they can act in unison on matters of mutual interest, by combining with other local GP representative groups, but this can only work if they know about each other and can contact each other.
 This is where this website can come in... to locate and connect these groups.
-On this page you will find a list of local GP representative groups.
-I hope the page is incomplete and invite anyone to let me know of groups I might have missed.

 Originally, this website was created to connect the Divisions of General Practice (in the days before there were search engines on the internet!).